Published:

 Termify

-• Technically, you can select if you want your Privacy Policy to be CalOPPA, GDPR and/or CCPA compliant, but This does not help determine whether these privacy laws actually apply to you.
-In addition, the statements provided are misleading (e.g. stating that the CCPA would apply if you collect the personal information of California residents even though there are factors such as revenue numbers that actually determine whether that law applies to you.
+• You can select if you want your Privacy Policy to be CalOPPA, GDPR, and/or CCPA (outdated) compliant, but this does not help determine whether these privacy laws actually apply to you.
+In addition, the statements provided can be misleading.
+For example, it states that CCPA would apply if you collect the personal information of California residents even though there are factors such as revenue numbers that actually determine whether the law applies to your website.

 Privacy Policy generation process